carbon-chat/carbon/README.md

 ## How it Works

-Carbon Clients connect to an instance of an [Carbon Server](https://github.com/carbon-chat/carbon-meta), the official one being [Carbon Blaze](https://github.com/carbon-chat/carbon) (this repository).
+Carbon Clients connect to an instance of an [Carbon Server](https://github.com/carbon-chat/carbon-meta).
 The client uses the [Carbon.js](https://github.com/carbon-chat/carbon.js) library to communicate with the server to send and receive messages, voice and video calls, and more.

 ## Getting Started